 In August 2010 a commercial test was offered to the beef industry for validation.
 In November 2013 an updated test using an additional nine markers was released making it more accurate across more breeds.

-The current Australian Poll Gene Marker test is used to determine if an animal is 'true polled', that is, carries two copies of the polled gene, and naturally lacks horns.
-Initially developed for use in Brahmans, the test can now be used with a high degree of confidence across a range of tropical and temperate cattle breeds enabling breeders to reduce horns in subsequent generations.
+The current Australian Poll Gene Marker test is used to determine if an animal is 'true polled', that is, it carries two copies of the polled gene, and naturally lacks horns.
+Initially developed for use in Brahmans, the test can now be used with a high degree of confidence across a range of tropical and temperate cattle breeds enabling breeders to reduce the presence of horns in subsequent generations.